Affiliate links on Android Authority may earn us a commission. Learn more.

-The list wouldn’t be complete without at least one fighting game, and Mortal Kombat 11 edges out SNK’s Samurai Showdown for the spot.
+Our list of the best Stadia games wouldn’t be complete without at least one fighting game, and Mortal Kombat 11 edges out SNK’s Samurai Shodown for the spot.
 Despite the quick reaction times needed to play fighting games competitively, input lag is hardly perceptible in MK11 for Stadia, provided you have a stable internet connection.

 Final Fantasy XV breaks with Square Enix’s tried-and-true JRPG formula by switching to a fully real-time battle system and sticking to a quartet of main characters on a fantastical road trip.
 When a powerful crystal is stolen from the Lucian royal family, heir to the throne Noctis and his three best bros have to team up to get it back before the world of Eos is plunged into eternal darkness.